mrdougal/padrino-talk/slide-3-using-sinatra.md

 Not a good business decision but ok for a side project

 Was **loving** Sinatra

 * lightweight
 * boots super quick
-* not so much magic - this was different from rails - i enjoyed the change (obviously not for everyone)
+* enjoyed the change <!-- obviously not for everyone -->
 * i felt smart - (purely objectionable)